rescript-lang/bucklescript.github.io/docs/bind-to-global-values.md

 ## Global Modules

-If you want to bind to a value inside a global module, e.g. `Math.random`, attrach a `bs.scope` to your `bs.val` external:
+If you want to bind to a value inside a global module, e.g. `Math.random`, attach a `bs.scope` to your `bs.val` external:

 ```ocaml
 external random: unit -> float = "random" [@@bs.val][@@bs.scope "Math"]